 Consider which approach suits you best and craft an investment strategy that works for you.
 If you need more information, then simply take the Invezz stock trading course and read the Invezz guide to CFD trading to get you up to speed.

 If neither of these options appeal to you, then you can find a variety of other ways to invest in NWG stock on this page.
-If, however, you’re ready to buy NatWest shares now, simply select one of the brokers in the table above and get started.
+If, however, you’re ready to get involved straight away, simply select one of the brokers in the table above and sign up.

 - Fees and commissions.
 You want to keep as large a chunk of your profits as you can, so it’s important to make sure your broker doesn’t charge high fees that can eat into your profits.